shyhyawJou/ArcFace-Pytorch/README.md

-# ArcFace-Pytorch
+# Overview
-loss function --- ArcFace
+Inplementation of a kind of loss function - [ArcFace](https://arxiv.org/abs/1801.07698)